davidlow/dhl88_docker/miniconda3/README.md

-# Anaconda 3 docker container
+# Miniconda 3 docker container

-Run anaconda 3 inside a docker container that can be accessed from the host or another docker container running a browser.
+Run Miniconda 3 inside a docker container that can be accessed from the host or another docker container running a browser.